kfjahnke/zimt/README.md

       }
     } ;

-We might wrap it in the 'dubbing' code like this for an AVX version (foo_avx.cc):
+We might wrap it in the 'dubbing' code like this for an AVX2 version (foo_avx.cc):

-    #define zimt zimt_AVX
+    #define zimt zimt_AVX2
     #include "isa_specific.cc"

 And like this for an SSE version: